Retropikzel/foreign-c/README.md

 - Always pass pffi-define-callback procedure as lambda in place
 - No support for variadic function arguments
-    - Can be partially worked around by defining multiple versions of same function with different amount of arguments
+    - Can be partially worked around by defining multiple versions of same function with different number of arguments

 ## Roadmap